 - Boost your mood

 - Keep your joints limber

 - Be an opportunity for making new friends

 - Get you outside in nature, which has many benefits

 - Decrease your stress levels

-But please don’t keep checking your scale.
+In short, please don’t keep checking your scale.
 If you want to lose weight, there are other habits that will need to be developed, and these have very little to do with exercise…

 Stay tuned for more posts on the topic of staying active and its proper place in our lives as we age.
 Be the first to find out about a new post by signing up here.

 Read my story by hitting the green button below.